 The Medical Forum is a weekly lecture series presenting cutting edge medical research by leaders in their fields.

-The presentations are designed for health professionals, academics and clinical researchers, and students across the Division of Health Sciences (especially ELM and postgraduate candidates).
+The presentations are designed for health professionals, academics and clinical researchers, and students across the Division of Health Sciences.

 The Medical Forum is hosted by the Otago Postgraduate Medical Society as a joint initiative with the Dunedin School of Medicine, the School of Biomedical Sciences, and the Southern District Health Board.